-- 1 Log on to the NetBackup Appliance Web Console. - 2 Click Manage > Storage and go to Partitions section. - 3 Check if the MSDP partition is located on the base disk. - In the Partitions section, click MSDP partition to open the MSDP partition details page. - On the MSDP partition details page, check the Partition Distributions on Disk section.
+- 1 Log on to the NetBackup Appliance Web Console. - 2 Click Manage > Storage .

+In the Partition area, click MSDP to go to the MSDP detail page.

+3 On the MSDP partition detail page, check the Partition Distributions on Disk section.

-If the Type is Base for any of the disks, all or a part ouf the MSDP partition resides on the base disk.
-In this example, the MSDP partition is located on the base disk as well as the Expansion disk.
+If the Type is Base for any of the disks, all or a part of the MSDP partition resides on the base disk.
+In this example, the MSDP partition is located on the base disk as well as the expansion disk.